connext/documentation/docs/developers/guides/chain-abstraction.md

 ### Installation

-After your Foundry project is set up, you can add the Connext contracts to your project by running the following command:
+After your Foundry project is set up, you can add the Connext contracts to your project by running the following command to install the [`connext-integration`](https://github.com/connext/connext-integration/tree/main) repository as a submodule:

 ```bash
 forge install connext/connext-integration